 Even with anti-red hysteria the Nazis would still only receive 44% of the vote in the March Reichstag election.
 To pass the Enabling Act, which would transform Hitler’s government into a legal dictatorship, checked only by the authority of President Hindenburg, would require a two-thirds majority vote.
 To reach this two thirds threshold Hitler would need the support of the Nazi, Conservative, and the Catholic Center Party.

 How did Hitler gain the support of the Catholic Center Party and alleviate the fears of Christians that the Nazi Party was essentially pagan and anti-Christian?
 By blatant lies and deceitful reassurances.
 Hitler got religion for the day of the vote, March 23, 1933.
-Hitler reassured these believers in his speech to the Reichstag, “the national government regards the two Christian confessions as the most important factors for the preservation of our national culture… Their rights will be infringed.”
+Hitler reassured these believers in his speech to the Reichstag, “the national government regards the two Christian confessions as the most important factors for the preservation of our national culture… Their rights will not be infringed.”
 He promised that Christian teachings would be welcome in the schools.
 Of course, the Reich “regards the Christianity as the unshakable foundation of our national life and morality.”
 Hitler promised friendly relations with the Vatican Holy See.
 About the only promise Hitler kept was that the state would continue clerical salaries through the duration of the Third Reich.

 NIGHT OF THE LONG KNIVES

 Vice Chancellor Papen had managed to both alienate the Catholic Parties and enable the rise of Hitler through complex political maneuvering that eventually caused his undoing.
-Papen and Hindenburg became concerned at the brutality and overreach of the Nazi government, and the army command was concerned by Hitler’s huge SA brownshirt gangs that were causing terror in the streets of Germany.
+Papen and Hindenburg became concerned at the brutality and overreach of the Nazi government, and the army command was concerned by Hitler’s huge SA brownhirt gangs that were causing terror in the streets of Germany.
 With Hindenburg’s encouragement, Paper delivered an address at the University of Marburg on June 17, 1934.
 In this speech Papen called for the restoration of some freedoms and advocated the end of SA terror in the streets.

 Hitler was furious.
 The publication of the Marburg address was suppressed.
-Paper then met with Hitler and threatened to resign unless the publication ban was lifted, threatening action by Hindenburg.
+Papen then met with Hitler and threatened to resign unless the publication ban was lifted, threatening action by Hindenburg.
 Hitler outwitted Papen, telling him that the ban on publication would be lifted at once and the SA brownshirts would be suppressed, if Papen would not resign and they would meet with Hindenburg.